jumalley/fivem-js-debug-tool/README.md

 # OVERVIEW
-My old DebugTool designed for developers with all important informations rewriten in JS
+My old DebugTool rewriten and optimized in JS, designed for developers with all important informations

 # HOW TO INSTALL
 1. Unpack